apester/neurodynex3/doc/exercises/brunel-network.rst

 Network of LIF neurons (Brunel)
 ===============================

-In this exercise we study a well known network of sparsely connected Leaky-Integrate-And-Fire neurons (Brunel, 2000).
+In this exercise we study a well known network of sparsely connected Leaky-Integrate-And-Fire neurons `(Brunel, 2000) <https://doi.org/10.1023/A:1008925309027>`_.

 **Book chapters**